All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I look up my pharmacy's inspection history?

 In many states, yes.
 Some state boards publish inspection reports on their websites.
 Others provide them upon request.
-Contact your state board of pharmacy directly if you cannot find the information online.
+Contact your state board of pharmacy directly if you can't find the information online.
 Inspection results are generally public records.

 What happens if a compounding pharmacy loses its license?